If you’ve ever heard about Agile methodology or Scrum framework (that is a part of Agile), then you probably also heard about the Scrum artifacts.

-The results of the product backlog grooming will be later used in the sprint planning meetings, where teams will come together again to work out what user stories (i.e. tasks) will be included and worked on in the next sprint.
+The results of the product backlog grooming will be later used in the sprint planning meetings, where teams will come together again to work out what user stories (i.e. tasks) will be included in team planning software and worked on in the next sprint.

 #2 Sprint backlog

 Sprint backlog focuses on the present status of the team: what is the Scrum team working on right now during the upcoming sprint?

 The sprint backlog is a part of the product backlog that was filtered, prioritized, and hand-picked for the current Scrum sprint.
 It is, essentially, a list of items that are the most crucial to execute at the moment.

 The way the sprint backlog is selected allows the Scrum team to end the sprint with a shippable product increment.
 Meaning, even though the team will not finalize the solution, they will present some kind of working functionality that can be tested and used by the business.